 Pet insurance companies offer plans that vary in coverage, benefits, deductibles, exclusions, and premiums.
 Depending on your specific needs, age, species, health status, and breed of your pet, your monthly costs will also vary.

 It was founded in 2003.
-In 2020, the insurer partnered with The Dodo, a popular animal media brand, and there are plans to rebrand Petplan to “Fetch by The Dodo” in 2021.
+In 2020, the insurer partnered with The Dodo, a popular animal media brand.

 Some of its top features include: